Eusebius, Nestablus, Zeno, and Nestor

 Saints Eusebius, Nestablus, Zeno, and Nestor (died c.
-362 AD) were early Christian martyrs in Gaza, Palestine.
+362 AD) were early Christian martyrs in Gaza.

 Life

 Saints Eusebius, Nestablus and Zeno were three Christian brothers in Gaza during the reign of Julian (r.
 361–363).

 They were imprisoned and tortured, then dragged out by a mob, beaten and killed.

 Their bodies were burned and their bones were mixed with those of camels and asses.

 A young man named Nestor was seized with them, tortured and beaten, but then released.